opencord/voltha/voltha/extensions/kpi/README.md

     reactor.callLater(30, self.pm_metrics.start_collector)
 ```

-# Basic PKI Format
+# Basic KPI Format

 **TODO**: This needs to be defined by the community with assistance from the _SEBA_
 developers.

-The PKI information is published on the kafka bus under the _voltha.kpi_ topic.
+The KPI information is published on the kafka bus under the _voltha.kpi_ topic.
 For
 VOLTHA PM information, the kafka key is empty and the value is a JSON message composed
 of the following key-value pairs.